Stocks tumble again as Fed rate hike anxiety grips Wall Street - KTVZ

 Investors are now pricing in a nearly 65% chance of a third consecutive three-quarters of a point rate hike when the Fed meets on September 21.
 Just a month ago, odds of a rate increase of that magnitude were only 28%, as investors started to predict that the Fed would slow down the pace of rate hikes to a half-point.

 The S&P 500 fell more than 3% Friday while the Nasdaq, home to many of America’s biggest tech stocks, fell 4%.
-Both indexes were set to tumble about 1% Monday.
+Both indexes were down about 1% Monday.
 Stocks are now down for the month of August and are heading into what is typically the worst month for the market.

 Investors are clearly growing nervous again and are starting to shun riskier assets.
 Along those lines, bitcoin prices fell below $20,000, hitting their lowest levels since mid-July.